 A one-minute walk from Tameike-Sanno station is Karin, located on the 3rd floor of ANA InterContinental Hotel Tokyo.
 Karin upholds the Chinese cooking philosophies “food and medicine is one and the same” and “many colors and varieties” through providing authentic Chinese food that adheres to the delicate Japanese palate.
 The restaurant is proud to source many of their ingredients locally, evident in dishes such as the Fujian Fried Rice and Stir-fried Shrimp, which utilize fresh abalone from the Misaki fishing port in Kanagawa as well as Ise lobsters.

 Head Chef, Takeshi Okubo, is a talented culinary artist who once defeated Chinese Cooking Master Kenichi Chen on the world-renowned cooking show Iron Chef.
-Alongside his culinary team, their most popular dishes are the 40 different varieties of Hong Kong yum cha, as well as the “insta-famous” animal-shaped Kawaii!
-Dim Sum.
+Alongside his culinary team, their most popular dishes are the 40 different varieties of Hong Kong yum cha.
 In addition to Cantonese cuisine, Chef Okubo takes inspiration from all over China, including Shanghai, Szechuan, Beijing, and Chaozhou.
 Not only do their dishes have an elegant taste that stays true to their origins, they are also presented in a way that is visually appealing.